lindenb/jvarkit/docs/CaseControlJfx.md

       memory.
 The more variants you have, the more your need memory
       Default: -1
     -mafTag, --mafTag
-      Do not calculate MAF for controls, but use this tag to get Controls' MAF -nchr, --nocallishomref
+      [20180905] Do not calculate MAF for controls, but use this tag to get Controls' MAF.
+How to extract the AlleleFrequencies from a variant.
+      Multiple separated with comma or semicolon. e.g:
+      "AC/AN;exome_CEU_*;genome_NFE_AF;another_AC/another/AN".
+Input is a set
+      of AC/AN field pairs or/and AF field separated by semicolon. 'x/y' means AC/AN fields. '*' will be replaced with AC and AN, hence, 'exome_CEU_*' will be interpreted as exome_CEU_AC/exome_CEU_AN.
+Other field will be interpreted as an AF field.
+    -nchr, --nocallishomref
       treat no call as HomRef
       Default: false